andy6804tw/faceswapper/README.md

 - FaceSwap is not for changing faces without consent or with the intent of hiding its use.
 - FaceSwap is not for any illicit, unethical, or questionable purposes.

+## Tutorial
+Please see the following repository for more details about this application. → [face-swap-tutorial](https://github.com/1010code/face-swap-tutorial)

 ## Reference
 [Fast Face-swap Using Convolutional Neural Networks](https://arxiv.org/pdf/1611.09577.pdf)